 Designing the GateKeeping Tool for Shuttl

-Service Panel is the operational tool for Shuttl to ensure that its daily bus operations for consumers and B2C run successfully as scheduled and planned.
-This tool amplifies these user's ability to improve serviceability and on-time arrivals.
+Service Panel is the operational tool for Shuttl to ensure that its daily bus operations for consumers and B2C run successfully as scheduled and planned with the convenience that is promised to consumers.
+This tool amplifies the operator's ability to improve serviceability and on-time arrivals.
 Our objective was to design a new panel that helps users to achieve their goals efficiently and keep up with the growing business.

 As the business grew and requests came from the internal users and stakeholders, the service panel was designed by accretion, resulting in short-termism on the backend.
-Eventually, the tool became an ineffective technical debt making users unable to work in their full potential.
-Fundamental usability was challenged.
+Eventually, the tool became an ineffective technical debt making users unable to work to its full potential.
+Fundamental usability was a challenge.
 The initial problem identified can largely be themed under "Out of line Communication", "Information Scatter" and "Unidirectional Information"

 The service panel doesn’t help the DMs to review, access actions taken on buffer vehicle, non-ops vehicles.
 Thus, every DM maintains a book where they log changes to service.
 This serves as a verification, reference and rectification method for the future and current tasks.